Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Ablation Study and Analysis

-\circled{4} \textbf{Sensitivity to Memory Size. }Fig.~\ref{fig:memory_size_comparison} shows a sensitivity analysis of CL methods with respect to memory size. \qstmethodshort{} consistently outperforms baseline methods (ER, DER, VS, VQACL) across all memory sizes, demonstrating the effectiveness of our distillation strategy.
-On VQA-v2, \qstmethodshort{} exhibits strong scalability, with AP increasing steadily from 1000 to 5000 samples.
+\circled{4} \textbf{Sensitivity to Memory Size. }Fig.~\ref{fig:memory_size_comparison} shows how different continual learning methods respond to varying memory budgets.
+Across all memory sizes, \qstmethodshort{} consistently outperforms baselines (ER, DER, VS, VQACL), demonstrating the effectiveness of our distillation strategy.
+On VQAv2, \qstmethodshort{} exhibits robust scalability, with AP increasing steadily from 1K to 5K samples.
 In constrained storage scenarios, \qstmethodshort{} maintains competitive performance by leveraging question-only distillation.
-On NExT-QA, \qstmethodshort{} outperforms other methods, though with smaller gains than on VQAv2 due to the increased task complexity and reliance on visual information.
+On the more visually complex NExT-QA benchmark, \qstmethodshort{} still leads, though with narrower margins.
+This reflects the greater challenge of retaining visual-semantic alignment using question-only signals.

-\circled{5} \textbf{Effectiveness of Object-Matched Question Selection. }Fig.~\ref{fig:random_vs_obj} demonstrates the benefits of object-matched question selection over random selection.
+\circled{5} \textbf{Effectiveness of Object-Matched Question Selection. }Fig.~\ref{fig:random_vs_obj} highlights the advantage of object-matched question selection compared to random pairing.
 We analyze its impact across memory sizes on VQAv2 and NExT-QA, where it consistently improves AP as memory grows.
-Aligning selected questions with object categories enhances knowledge transfer, leading to better adaptation to new tasks.
+This targeted selection ensures semantic relevance between the question and visual context, which helps reinforce meaningful cross-task associations.
+As a result, the model adapts effectively to new tasks while retaining prior knowledge. \definecolor{mediumpurple}{HTML}{9370DB}